ArchLovesGames/Codeforces-Solutions/README.md

 -  **Current Rating**: 383
 -  **Problems Solved**: 10+
 -  This repo contains my personal **Competitive Programming (CP)** solutions from Codeforces — both from **contests** and the **problemset**.
+-  I primarily use C++ for my code, but I also use C and Java occasionally

 ⚠️ **Note:**
 I do **not** upload solutions to *active virtual contests* or *live contests*.